Melik1986/Projects-catalog/project_threejs_ai-3D/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Create your own style with our new 3D Swag Customization App.
-Pick colors, add logos, and try AI designs to make your virtual swag unique.
-Built using React.js, Three.js, and OpenAI to show the usage of a 3D world with AI
+Create your own personalized t-shirts with our AI-powered 3D customization platform.
+Choose colors, upload logos, generate AI-designed prints, and preview your unique t-shirt in real-time 3D.
+Built using React.js, Three.js, and OpenAI for seamless integration of 3D visualization with artificial intelligence.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over 27k+ members.
 It's a place where people help each other out.